andrealbinop/fitnesse-selenium-slim/README.md

 | set screenshot dir | ${FITNESSE_ROOTPATH}/${FitNesseRoot}/files/testResults/screenshots |
 ```

 **Important:** At this time the screenshot feature won't work with a non-default [context root](http://www.fitnesse.org/FitNesse.FullReferenceGuide.UserGuide.AdministeringFitNesse.ConfigurationFile).
-It will be supported when [this version is released](https://github.com/unclebob/fitnesse/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22Next+release%22) is closed.
+It will be supported when [this version is released](https://github.com/unclebob/fitnesse/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22Next+release%22).

 #### Wait behavior